54rt1n/ComfyUI-DareMerge/README.md

 # ComfyUI-DareMerge
 Merge two checkpoint models by dare ties (https://github.com/yule-BUAA/MergeLM).
-Now with CLIP support.
+Now with CLIP support and a bunch of other stuff.

+Check out Noise Injection for a fun time.

 # Node List